varun-raj/sgc/readme.md

 git push upstream master
 ```

-Use the following to amend new commit
+Use the following to update the commit

 ```
 sgc -u "Your commit message"